Zichqec/YAYA_Fundamentals/module_00_overview/01_what_is_yaya.md

 It is written in files with the extension `.dic`.
 If you're in a dic file in a ghost made in YAYA, you're looking at YAYA code.

-As mentioned, SERIKO and MAYUNA are the languages used to make shells for ghosts.
+As mentioned, surfaces.txt has its own coding language.
 The code for animations is called SERIKO, and the code for dressups is called MAYUNA.
-If you're in surfaces.txt, you're looking at SERIKO and/or MAYUNA code.
+If you're in surfaces.txt, that's code for the shell.
 It'll look something like this:

 ```c
 animation0.interval,random,4